-Well, actually...the UN says that land-use practices that favor plant growth vs. animal grazing, as well as sustainable and regenerative agriculture practices, are among the top climate change mitigation solutions.
-Sustainable agriculture creates environmentally-friendly carbon sinks; turning farms into thriving ecological lands that sequester atmospheric carbon while producing crops for food, and plants that increase farms' biodiversity.
+Well, actually...the UN says that land-use practices that favor plant growth vs. a focus on animal grazing, as well as sustainable and regenerative agriculture practices, are among top climate change mitigation solutions.
+Regenerative agriculture creates environmentally-friendly carbon sinks; turning farms into thriving ecosystems that sequester atmospheric carbon, while also producing crops for food.

 Sustainable and regenerative agriculture